agerwitz/ultimate-guide-to-bosh/README.md

 I recently started writing this.
 If you're actually reading this guide now, please let me know (I'll actively ask you to review bits as I write them) and please "Watch" this repo.
 Perhaps I can update it via Github Releases so you can get notifications of new sections or updates.
 Or better jokes.

-## Guide to the guide
+## Guide to the Guide

 This Ultimate Guide to BOSH is to be read linearly.
 Each section will build upon the preceding sections.

 This guide will be a single [README.md](README.md) until that just doesn't make sense anymore.

-The guide use sample commands and videos to show you real systems instead of expecting that you can deploy systems yourself on day 1.
+The guide uses sample commands and videos to show you real systems instead of expecting that you can deploy systems yourself on day one.

 Later in the guide you will deploy your own BOSH and use it to deploy systems.
 At that point you will install the `bosh` command-line tool, and you will need to decide which target cloud infrastructure you will use.

 ## Joyful operations

 You're a professional.
 You're resourceful.
 You're a king maker.
-You keep your organisation in the business of winning.
+You keep your organization in the business of winning.

-In past lives you might have been called: developer, sysadmin, or devops.
+In past lives, you might have been called: developer, sysadmin or devops.

-You're always on the look out for better tools, better mental models, and better systems.
+You're always on the look out for better tools, better mental models and better systems.

 I'm going to show you how I do some day-to-day activities using BOSH.
 You get to decide if you'd like to level up your superhero status and learn how to do this too.
 Learning is involved.
 Effort.
 New tools.
 New ecosystem.
-I definitely think its worth it.
+I definitely think it's worth it.
 Let me know what you decide!

 Deploy a 5-node cluster of Zookeeper to Amazon AWS: